distanceworkshops/workshop-site-template/README.md

 # Template for workshop sites

-If you want a site for your workshop, **fork** this repository, clone that repo and start editing.
+If you want a site for your workshop, click "Use this tempalte" above.
+Clone that repo on your computer and start editing.

-Note that you'll need to setup the repo to use [GitHub Pages]().
+Note that you'll need to setup the repo to use [GitHub Pages](https://guides.github.com/features/pages/).
 Currently that consists of the following steps:

 - Click settings on the repo page (*make sure it's your new repo not this one*)
 - Scroll to "GitHub Pages"